-An applicant who is a commercial mail receiving agent (CMRA) must also meet the applicable standards in 1.0, Recipient Options, and 2.0, Conditions of Delivery.
+An applicant who is a commercial mail receiving agent (CMRA) must also meet the applicable standards in 1.0, and 2.0.

 5.8.8 Mailer Compliance

 An applicant for ARM must meet the application procedures in 5.3.
 Besides completing Form 1093, an applicant for ARM must also complete Form 8061 and submit both forms to the facility where ARM service is desired.